If you are a newbie color pencil artist, you have already begun to experience the joy of using this wonderful medium.

 Note: if you really want more in depth information on color theory (inquiring minds have to know – yes, I’m one of those people haha!), please refer to my post on color theory.

-And, if you don’t have a color wheel of your own, you can get a very affordable one here.
+And, if you don’t have a color wheel of your own, click the link below:

 On the color wheel: look for colors that are opposite one another on the color wheel – these are called complements.

 This is the easiest way to find a great shadow color that will result in deep, dark shadows.

 First, if you are working with red, green -which is opposite red- is a great shadow color to layer onto the red.

 Blue is opposite orange and is a great shadow color to layer onto the orange.

 Purple is the complementary color of yellow and is a good shadow color to layer onto yellow (go very lightly and tightly as you apply – especially the darker shadow colors).

 You can see in the above referenced photo, the swatches where complements are used show a nice deep shadow.